 For the Guardian: Getting Additional Court Orders

-Spending any of the protected person's money usually requires court approval first.
-If the protected person's money is in a blocked account and the guardian needs to access the account to pay their expenses, read this section to find out the how to get court permission to access the protected person's money and pay necessary expenses.
+The guardian generally needs court approval to spend any of the protected person's money.
+If the protected person's money is in a blocked account and the guardian needs to access the account to pay their expenses, read this section to find out the how to get court permission to access the protected person's money.

 Selling or disposing of any of the protected person's property requires court approval first.
 Read this section to find out how to get court permission to sell the protected person's property, and what to do if someone has wrongly disposed of their property without court permission.